anshhh1269-cmd/StepSpark/JOURNAL.md

 soo after finishing the Onshape things, i moved on to the wiring diagram.. ik it's bad cause it's my first time and idk about the requirements but this is my diagram for now :)...this took some time to figure out since im doing electricals for the first time but yea gpt helped me process through it and i built this diagram..and will maybe be looking into building a whole pcb for the first time :)

+now a good thinng was i learnt more about wiring cause honestly i have never done this before; had some help on the outside to understand the components and it will take some time to get used to :(

 ![image](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6MTEwODc5LCJwdXIiOiJibG9iX2lkIn19--daec2f22436dfafa6075d5566e6afd1354214dd2/image.png)